Catalin246/php-web-shop-amazon/README.md

 4. Implement the CRUD operation for rest of the objects;
 5. Check if the user is loogen before place an order;
 6. Use JWT tokens to acces the API;

+To Do:
+- solve the error on order.js 37 (logged in as normal user or not logged in)
+- solve the errors when you are logged in as admin
+- create a category page (do not create a page for each item; it is too much)
+- payment process (payment button in shopping cart, payment page)